cultuurnet/culturefeed/README.md

 ```bash
 git clone https://github.com/cultuurnet/culturefeed
 ```
 Afterwards copy the composer.json file from the root of the module suite to the root directory of your Drupal.
-If you use allready composer.json you have to add the required libraries.
+If you use already composer.json you have to add the required libraries.

 ```
 {